How a loan and credit differ

 According to liability

 - Consolidation without real estate: in this case, you do not have to guarantee the loan with real estate or movable property of equivalent value.
-However, this is not a common practice and is more likely to be offered by non-banking companies with worse conditions.
-If banks already offer it, they have very strict conditions and it is not easy to get it.
+In this case, you do not have to guarantee the loan with real estate or movable property of equivalent value.
+However, this consolidation for distressed clients without a property guarantee is less common and is mainly offered by non-banking companies.
+If banks do offer it, they have very strict conditions and it is not easy to obtain.

 - Consolidation with real estate guarantee: This is the classic form offered by most banks.
-You guarantee the repayment of the loan with real estate or a movable asset of equivalent value.
+You guarantee the repayment of the loan with real estate or a movable asset of corresponding value.

-- Bank consolidation: This is provided by a bank.
-It has stricter conditions on the applicant, but it is transparent and offers better interest rates.
+- Bank consolidation: provided by the bank.
+It has stricter conditions for applicants, but it is transparent and offers better interest rates.

-- Non-bank consolidation: This is provided by non-banking companies.
+- Non-bank consolidation: provided by non-bank companies.
 Almost anyone can get it, including troubled clients who have, for example, an entry in the debtors’ register.
 But it also has higher interest rates than a bank and often non-transparent terms.

 How not to protect property or payment of executions